MINISTRYGmbH/morrow-core/docs/extending.md

 ~~~

 Just take care of the starting slash in front of the foreign class because you are in the namespace `App`.

+You will find an excellent list of other useful PHP libraries at [https://github.com/ziadoz/awesome-php](https://github.com/ziadoz/awesome-php).

 Working with Non-Composer-Libraries